 P.S.
 You don't have to go it alone.
-We'll be facing our inner stuck with compassion, together in the journey ROOTS, starting September 28th.
-In the meantime, try this: Start practicing compassion with yourself in the little daily moments.
+I can guide you every step of the way to face and overcome your 'stuck' with my Rooting In Process.
+Or, try this: Start practicing compassion with yourself in the little daily moments.
 Then, start exploring: What would help your mind to feel safe enough to play in an art journal?

 Don't miss a single, inspiring thing!

 Subscribe to my Museletter for inspiration and practical tips to keeping on track with this scary journey of reclaiming yourself and your creativity.
 You’ll also get VIP access to my new goodies, freebies, special offers, and more!